methodgames/methodgames.github.io/roleplay.md

 <hr color="#22ffcd">

-**This wipe, there will be a designated PVP and raid zone (which will be referred to as PRZ below), as designated by the yellow outline below.** If your TC authorization range extends into the PRZ, your base will be considered within the PRZ and are subject to <a href="#PVP Raid Zone">PRZ rules</a>.
+**This wipe, there will be a designated PVP and raid zone (which will be referred to as PRZ below), as designated by the yellow outline below.** If your TC authorization range extends into the PRZ, your base will be considered within the PRZ and are subject to <a href="#PVP-Raid-Zone">PRZ rules</a>.
 There should be no question of whether your base is on the border of the PRZ.

 <p align="center">
   <img src="/assets/2024-09_PRZ.png"/>